 2. develop a competitive compensation package

-But remember that compensation for CSRs can differ greatly from market to market.
+The national averages in our salary guide make a great starting point, but remember that compensation for CSRs can differ greatly from market to market.
 Be sure to use Randstad's salary calculator to see the most up-to-date data on pay rates for customer service representatives and any other in-demand roles you need to fill.

 3. identify the top skills for CSRs